Restaurant Industry Is Now In A ‘Buyer’s Market’

 - On an annualized basis, Jim’s seafood restaurant has sales of $960K/year (80K/month x 12).

-- When determining Jim’s owner benefit (inclusive of depreciation, unrecorded sales, the owner’s salary, or the owner’s personal expenses paid for by the restaurant), it is best to also use his annualized owner benefit for the same current run rate time period.
+- When determining Jim’s adjusted owner benefit (inclusive of depreciation, unrecorded sales, the owner’s salary, or the owner’s personal expenses paid for by the restaurant), one should use his current run rate of sales and business expenses.

 Sellers of Restaurants Should Focus on Running Their Restaurants